blacksky-algorithms/SAFEskies/repos/auth-documentation.md

 - **Implementation**:
   - Ensures only one instance of the OAuth client exists.
   - Uses the `StateStore` and `SessionStore` for state management.
+  - Includes `requestLock` to ensure no concurrent requests interfere with token handling.

 ### 2. **`BLUE_SKY_CLIENT_META_DATA`**